CloudLabs-MOC/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/0303-Using a Configuration Profile to configure iOS and iPadOS Wifi settings.md

     ![](../media/132.png)

 ### Task 2: Create a Configuration profile based on scenario requirements

+In this task you will create and assign an Intune configuration profile that automatically configures Wi-Fi settings for iOS and iPadOS devices.

 1. In the Microsoft Intune admin center, select **Devices** from the navigation bar.